HustleAirdrops/Pipe-Node-One-Command-installation/Readme.md

 🪛 **Pre-Requirements**
 You must have an **Invite Code** from Pipe Network.
 📩 If you've filled their form, check your email (search "Pipe Invite Code").
+Form Link:- https://tinyurl.com/483sje4n ( for new users )
 ---

 🛠️ **Installation (Just 1 Command!)**